wladradchenko/wunjo.wladradchenko.ru/portable/README.md

 - **Interface**: Qt 6 and KDE Frameworks 6
 - **Plugins**: Python, in per-plugin environments built by `uv`
-- **Scripting**: a local socket serving the editor's methods, driven by the MCP server in `../mcp` — see `dev-docs/dbus-removal-checklist.md` for why it is not D-Bus
+- **Scripting**: a local socket serving the editor's methods, driven by the MCP server in `mcp` — see `dev-docs/dbus-removal-checklist.md` for why it is not D-Bus

 ## Building